 The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The registration fee for the Technology Applications EC – 12 Exam is $82 and the exam is only offered in a paper-based format.
+The registration fee for the Technology Applications EC – 12 Exam is $131 and the exam is offered in a computer-based format.
 However, there may be other exams and fees in addition to this exam that are required in order to become certified as a technology teacher for any grade level within the Texas public school system.

 Sample Study Notes